 I am the author of many books and articles.
 I am a retired college professor.
-I have been married for over 35 years and am the father of four grown children (ages 24 and 29--this is a puzzle; figure it out).
-We live near Tucson, Arizona.
+I have been married to my wife Susan for 40 years and I am the father of four grown children (ages 28 and 33--this is a puzzle; figure it out).
+I live near Tucson, Arizona.

 Like Julian Drew, I was born in Wheeling, West Virginia.
 I have also lived in Arizona, Kansas, Michigan, and New York.